toitware/toit-n4aia04/README.md

 toit.pkg install --local --name=YOUR_PACKAGE_NAME ..
 ```

+This installs the package located at ".." (here the root of the repository) with
+your package name.

-This allows examples and tests to import this package as if it was installed
+Consequently examples and tests can import the package as if it was installed
 from the Internet.
 This way, tests and examples use the same syntax as
 users of the package.